Amtrak engineer acquitted in 2015 derailment that killed 8

 The jury took just over an hour to acquit Brandon Bostian, 38, of causing a catastrophe, involuntary manslaughter and reckless endangerment — one count for each injury and death.
 Amtrak had earlier settled civil litigation over the crash for $265 million.

-The train rounded a curve at about 106 mph, more than twice the speed limit, before it derailed in north Philadelphia.
+The train rounded a curve at about 106 mph, more than twice the 50 mph speed limit, before it derailed in north Philadelphia.

 “It's been seven years for him wondering if he’ll ever get his life back.
 Today the jury gave him his life back,” defense lawyer Brian McMonagle said after the verdict.
 “We've been saying from the beginning there was never a crime committed here by Brandon.”

 In closing arguments, McMonagle said the criminal actors in the case were those who threw the rocks at the train ahead.
-They were never apprehended.
+No one was ever apprehended.

-Federal safety investigators concluded that Bostian lost what they call “situational awareness” on the track, thinking he was past an S-curve and on a straightaway when he accelerated from about 65 mph to 106 mph.
-In fact, he was in the middle of the S-curve and going more than twice the 50 mph speed limit.
+Federal safety investigators concluded that Bostian lost what they call "situational awareness" on the track, thinking he was past an S-curve and on a straightaway when he accelerated from about 65 mph to 106 mph.
+In fact, he was in the middle of the S-curve.
 Investigators found no evidence he was impaired, fatigued or using his cellphone at the time.

-The key question for the jury was whether Bostian — who no longer works for Amtrak — sped up intentionally, knowing the risks — the threshold required for criminal negligence.
+The key question for the jury was whether Bostian — who no longer works for Amtrak — sped up intentionally, knowing the risks.

 Prosecutors say Bostian acted with reckless disregard for the safety of his passengers, who were traveling from Washington to New York that Tuesday evening.
 The train had stopped at Philadelphia’s 30th Street station about 10 minutes earlier and was heading north.

+“That provides some measure of closure to the eight families who lost loved ones, and the scores of others who were catastrophically injured by Mr. Bostian's conduct that day,” Kline said.

+Philadelphia’s top prosecutor had declined to pursue criminal charges, but the Attorney General’s Office later took it over.

-“There is no question that the excessive speed of the train that the defendant operated resulted in death and injury to his passengers," the state Attorney General's Office said in a statement, adding that it pursued the case to seek justice for victims and their families.
-"Ultimately, the jury did not find his actions to be criminal, and we respect the jury’s verdict.”
+“There is no question that the excessive speed of the train that the defendant operated resulted in death and injury to his passengers," the state Attorney General's Office said in a statement.

-A year later, Amtrak settled lawsuits over the crash for $265 million, a new, higher limit set by Congress after the crash.

-Philadelphia’s top prosecutor declined to pursue criminal charges.
-The Attorney General’s Office later took the case to trial, after some victims’ families pressed for charges.
+The crash led Congress to raise the previous $200 million limit on settlements for individual Amtrak crashes to $295 million.

-The jury had begun weighing the charges Friday morning when the judge announced around noon that an alternate would step in because one juror had experienced a death in the family.
-The jury then began its deliberations from the start.
+The jury had begun weighing the charges Friday morning when an alternate had to step in because one juror had a death in the family.
+The jury then began its deliberations over from the start.

 Follow Maryclaire Dale on Twitter at https://twitter.com/Maryclairedale